1. (of an action) seeming sensible and judicious under the circumstances

 If you are so moved and are able, please consider supporting my writing by making a donation (PayPal Donate button in the right hand column) or buying one of my books.
 Thank you!

 Monica McDowell is a dynamic speaker, author, and practitioner in alternative wellness and spirituality.
 Find her on Thought Catalog here.
-She is the author of The Girl with a Gift, Confessions of a Mystic Soccer Mom, You are Light (internationally published by 6th Books in over 14 countries) and My Karma Ran Over My Dogma, and has the distinction of being the first ordained minister in America granted civil rights by a federal ruling.
-She lives in Seattle, Washington, USA, and can be reached at email@example.com.
+She is the author of The Oracle of Devor, The Girl with a Gift, Confessions of a Mystic Soccer Mom, You are Light (internationally published by 6th Books in over 14 countries) and My Karma Ran Over My Dogma, and has the distinction of being the first ordained minister in America granted civil rights by a federal ruling.
+She lives in Seattle, Washington, USA, and can be reached here.